 Make it simple.
 Make it memorable.
 Make it inviting to look at.
 Make it fun to read.

 Then you will truly be on your way to creating a purple cow that will delight and captivate your audience.

-P. S. If one of your New Year’s resolutions is to increase your online audience and grow your email list, make sure to get a copy of my newly released eBook mini-course How to Grow Your Email List: A Step-by-Step Guide for Writers.
+P. S. If one of your New Year’s resolutions is to increase your online audience and grow your email list, make sure to get a copy of my newly mini-course How to Grow Your Email List: A Step-by-Step Guide for Writers.
 It will give you a blueprint for creating a powerful brand strategy and effective marketing plan this year.